Operating Climate Controls

 Camp allows you to power electronics through the USB ports and low voltage outlet in addition to maintaining the cabin temperature.
 The touchscreen remains on so you can play music, browse the internet, play games in the arcade, or watch shows in Tesla Theater.
 You can also control media and climate settings from a paired phone.
 Camp is ideal for remaining inside your vehicle, such as camping or staying with a child.
 While active, Sentry Mode and the vehicle alarm system are disabled.

 To operate Keep Climate On, Dog, or Camp:

 - Make sure the Battery's charge level is at least 20%.

 - Engage Park.
 The Keep Climate On, Dog, and Camp settings are available only when Model 3 is in Park.

 - On the climate controls screen, touch Keep Climate On, Dog, or Camp.NoteYou can also control Dog and Camp from the mobile app, by swiping up from the gray bar on the Climate screen.

 The climate control system attempts to maintain your climate settings until you shift out of Park or manually turn it off.
-Avoid using Keep Climate On, Dog, or Camp when the battery charge is low.
-If the Battery's charge level drops below 20%, the Tesla mobile app attempts to repeatedly send you notifications reminding you to check on anything that you have left in Model 3.
+Avoid using Keep Climate On, Dog, or Camp when the Battery's charge level is low.
+If the Battery's charge level drops below 20%, the Tesla mobile app attempts to repeatedly send notifications reminding you to check on anything that you have left in Model 3.